LostArtefacts/TRX/docs/CONTRIBUTING.md

 ## Build workflow

+Initial build:

 - Compile the project (described in the next section)
-- Copy all .dll and .exe files from `build/` to your game directory
+- Copy all executable files from `build/` to your game directory
 - Copy the contents of `data/ship/` to your game directory

+Subsequent builds:

+- Compile the project
+- Copy all executable files from `build/` to your game directory (we recommend making a script file to do this)